Contact Us For A Free, No Obligation Consultation.

 Here are some of the most common accidents that occur in warehouses:

-#1: Forklift accidents
+#1: Forklift Accidents

 Forklifts can be dangerous when inexperienced and poorly trained workers are expected to operate them.
 In an effort to save money, some negligent employers skip vital training on forklift operations.
 According to the Occupational Safety and Health Association, around 100 workers die every year in forklift accidents.
 There are also about 95,000 work-related forklift injuries each year.